oracle-livelabs/adb/shared/adb-speaks-human/use-select-ai-demo/use-select-ai-demo.md

-# Allow Users to Connect to Your LLM
+# Access the Select AI Demo Application

 ## Introduction

-You can use different large language models (LLM) with Autonomous Database.
-In this lab, you will enable the user **`MOVIESTREAM`** to use the LLM that you set up in the previous lab.
+In this lab, you will access and use the **Select AI demo application** that was installed when you ran the stack.

 Estimated Time: 10 minutes.